alexshtf/fitstream/docs/tutorial.md

 ## 5) Stop automatically with `early_stop`

 `epoch_stream` is infinite by design, so you need a stop condition.
 The simplest is `take(...)`.
-The more “ML-ish” approach is early stopping on validation loss.
+The more "ML-ish" approach is early stopping on validation loss.
 In practice, it’s common to use both: `take(max_epochs)` as a safety cap plus `early_stop(...)` to stop early.

 ```python